ABOUT ME - now ...

 I am Dr. ’Demi Fauziyyah, a public health professional, educator, and wellness guide rooted in faith, community, and care.

 My work lives at the intersection of health equity, spiritual grounding, and women’s wellness.
-With over two decades of experience in public health research, program management, and community-based practice, I have dedicated my career to addressing health disparities while holding space for healing that is intentional, culturally affirming, and sustainable.
+With almost three decades of experience in public health research, program management, and community-based practice, I have dedicated my career to addressing health disparities while holding space for healing that is intentional, culturally affirming, and sustainable.

-My journey has unfolded across continents and seasons - through motherhood, migration, study, leadership, and deep personal growth.
-Along the way, I completed my doctorate in public health, founded The Aafiyah Project nonprofit to serve underserved communities in the DMV, and returned, more intentionally than ever, to my passion for holistic wellness through Aafiyah Women’s Collective.
+Since my undergraduate years, my journey has unfolded across continents and seasons - through motherhood, migration, study, leadership, and deep personal growth.
+Along the way, I completed my doctorate in public health, founded a nonprofit (The Aafiyah Project) that serves the underserved communities in the DMV, and I've returned, more intentionally than ever, to my passion for holistic wellness through Aafiyah Women’s Collective.

 Today, my work is less about striving and more about alignment.
 Less about urgency and more about intention.
 I believe wellness is not something we hustle for.
 It is something we remember, reclaim, and return to.